gstlearn/gstlearn/README.md

 Note:

 * Currently, HDF5 is not supported when compiling *gstlearn* C++ library using MinGW (via RTools).
-You can install the HDF5 package, but *gstlearn* won't link against HDF5 (GibbsMMulti::setFlagStoreInternal(false) won't be available).
+You can install the HDF5 package, but *gstlearn* won't link against HDF5 (GibbsMMulti::setFlagStoreInternal(false) feature won't be available).

 ## Development